DaneTheory/project-templator/docs/Entries.md

 }
 ```

-After creating the entry, we use it to lookup into this `entryType` map:
+After creating the entry, we use it to lookup into the `maps.type` in config to find additional params data for the entry.

-It will look for matching `folder`, `entity`, `name`, `filePath`  in this sequence and merge each matching object in this order from most general to most specific (ie. higher precedence).
+We will look for matching `folder`, `entity`, `name`, `filePath`  in this sequence and merge each matching object in this order from most general to most specific (ie. higher precedence).